jameshanlon/cheese/cheese/pages/2021-02-15-job-vacancy-administrator-pa.md

 -	Supervise collation, reporting and analysis of survey results including faults for different building types.

--	Help to develop and maintain relationships with other energy and housing-related NGOs eg. Bristol Energy Network, Centre for Sustainable Energy, Citizens Advice Bureau, etc.
+-	Help to develop and maintain relationships with other energy and housing-related NGOs eg. Bristol Energy Network, Centre for Sustainable Energy, Citizens Advice, etc.

 ## Necessary skills